fearghalodonncha/EFDC-MPI/README.md

 $ mpirun -np 4 ./EFDC

-Configurations for parallel simulations are defined in LORP.INP which describes the size of each sub-domain for distributed computing.
+Configurations for parallel simulations are defined in `LORP.INP` which describes the size of each sub-domain for distributed computing.
+This file is not specified by the user but rather a load balancing algorithm.
+The number of sub-domains specified in `LORP.INP` must equal the number passed to `mpirun`

 A key consideration in parallel simulation of coastal ocean applications is distributing load across processors in a well balanced manner.
 This consists of ensuring that each sub-domain contains a relatively equal distribution of land/ocean cells (since land cells do not invoke any computational cost).